RemiMgt/TheLastTree_Dev/README.md

 - To START the project :

 install python3
-install pygame with pip3
+install pygame

-python3 main.py
+and ...

+.main.py

 ENJOY MY GAME !